HL7/fhir-shorthand/input/pagecontent/reference.md

   * performer only Reference(Practitioner)
   ```

-* Restrict Observation.performer to either a Practitioner or a PractitionerRole:
+* Restrict performer to either a Practitioner or a PractitionerRole:

   ```
   * performer only Reference(Practitioner or PractitionerRole)